A quantum picture of light-suppressed photosynthetic charge transfer: Model

 with $\epsilon = g^2/\Gamma^2$.
 As a quick check, at $n=0$ we have $\delta P_L = 1/2$, and thus there is $50\%$ probability that the electron is in $\ket{L}$.
 This is certainly true, because when there is no photon in the system, $\ket {R^*}$ decouples from $\ket {L}$ and $\ket {R}$, and the electron oscillates between $\ket {L}$ and $\ket {R}$ with equal probabilities.
 On the other hand, as $n \rightarrow \infty $, $\delta P_L \rightarrow 0$, \emph{i.e.}, the electron is permanently locked in $\ket {L}$.
 This is again expected, because in this case $\sin{\theta_n}\rightarrow0$, and the initial state $\ket{\Psi_n(0)}= \ket{L,n}$ approaches the dark state $\ket{0,n}$ in Eq.~(\ref{eq:four}).
 Thus, the electron will remain in the initial state indefinitely.
 We emphasize that the occurrence of suppression of quantum tunneling does not depend on the convenient mathematical conventions chosen here, as shown in Fig.~\ref{fig:one}, or the realization of a true dark state which is very unlikely in natural environments.

 The new parameter $\epsilon$ is related to the intensity of incident light.
-To see this, notice that $g$ is in fact the polarization energy due to coupling of the atomic dipole with the electric field carried by one incident photon,\cite{quantum-optics}
+To see this, notice that $g$ is in fact the polarization energy due to coupling of the molecular dipole with the electric field carried by one incident photon,~\cite{quantum-optics}

 where $\vec{\xi}$ is the polarization vector of the photon, $\vec{d} =\braopket{R}{\hat{\vec{d}}}{R^*}$ is the dipolar interaction matrix element assumed to be real without loss of generality, $\mu_0$ is vacuum permittivity, and $V$ is the size of the system.
-The electric field strength is simply the amplitude of canonically quantized field in the Coulomb gauge,
+The electric field strength is given by the amplitude of canonically quantized field in the Coulomb gauge,

 in the long-wavelength limit assumed for a bound-state electron in the Jaynes–Cummings model.
 At the same time, $\Gamma$ defined in Eq.~(\ref{eq:one}) also has the dimension of energy, $\Gamma= \braopket{L}{\hat{A}}{R}$, where $\hat{A}$ is the tunneling operator between $\ket{L}$ and $\ket{R}$.
 Thus,